Hit the Road & Visit These Cheap Family Vacation Spots all Over the US!

 Ride a boat through the heart of Niagara Falls’ iconic waterfalls.
 You can always watch the waterfalls from above, but riding on the Maid of the Mist allows you to take a boat trip right into the heart of the spray, at prices starting at $11.20/person.

-Once you reestablish your sea legs, venture nearby to see:
+Once you re-establish your sea legs, venture out to explore these activities!

 A Dive-in Theater adventure highlights a trip to Bar Harbor.
 You’ve seen a drive-in theater, but how about a Dive-In Theater?!
-Push the captain overboard in his dive gear and watch as he interacts with creatures on the seafloor, with tickets starting at $16 each.
+Push the captain overboard in his dive gear and watch as he interacts with creatures on the seafloor, with tickets starting at $16 each for kids.